SimoneFumagalli/Software_and_Computing/README.md

             top_10.append(counter_lab)
         return top_10
 ```
 * `checking_y_size` function is used to control the dimension of size of the y used in the classification function since the validation size can change the size of the train set.
-It's just considered the y size since it's variability can cause problems in the `single_performance` function.
+It's just consider the y size since it's variability can cause problems in the `single_performance` function.

 ```python
 def checking_y_size(self, y_test, clf):